Experience Add-On or Professional level MySLP SaaS

 The Power Add-on has Contact Fields that can be associated with your locations for adding internal special ids for updates or to add filters.
 The contact fields will not automatically appear in your results on the front end.

 The ability to categorize your locations using the WordPress category (taxonomy) system.
-The Categories Manager (Formerly known as Tagalong) is part of the Power Add-on for WPSLP self managed customers, and available for the MYSLP Professional or higher plans) It builds on the Store Locator Plus store_page taxonomy that is also used with the Pages portion of the Power Add-on.
+The Categories Manager (Formerly known as Tagalong) is part of the Power Add-on for WPSLP self managed customers, and available for the MYSLP Professional or higher plans) It builds on the Store Locator Plus store_page taxonomy that is also used with the Pages portion of the Power Add-on (for WPSLP stand alone).
 Build a “simple flat list” of categories or a hierarchical (parent/child) category structure.
 Once you’ve categorized locations you will find other added benefits on the user interface.

 Once a location is setup with a territory the map markers that are sent back from the server during a user search will include a ‘in_territory’ property set to ‘1’ if the user’s location is within the territory and ‘0’ if not.
 An additional ‘in_territory_class’ property will also be set to either ‘in_territory’ or a blank string.
 Both settings are part of the ‘data’ property of the location marker.